thomasloven/lovelace-layout-card/README.md

 The auto layout works in the same way as the default lovelace layout.

 It follows a simple process.
-- A number of columns are prepared based on the screen width and `<column_widt>`.
+- A number of columns are prepared based on the screen width and `<column_width>`.
 - If the sidebar is opened, the number of columns is decreased by 1. (**This is not done by layout-card unless `<sidebar_column>` is true.**)
 - The number of columns is clamped between `<min_columns>`  and `<max_columns>`
 - Cards have a `cardHeight`, which is calculated from their content.
 One unit is roughly 50 pixels tall.
 - Each new card is added to the first row which is less than `<min_height>` units tall.
-- If all columns are taller than `<min_height>`, the card is added to the shortes column.
+- If all columns are taller than `<min_height>`, the card is added to the shortest column.
 - Once all cards have been placed, any remaining empty columns are removed.

 ```yaml